Goldilocks Isolation: High Performance VMs with Edera: Analysis

 \subsection{Performance}

-We compare the performance of Edera under both to several existing systems.
-Docker using runc acts as a baseline metric for the performance of operating system virtualization. gVisor and Kata Containers (Kata) allow a comparison with other systems with strong isolation.
-We especially compare Edera in PV mode to Docker and gVisor, as none of these systems require virtualization extensions, while comparing Edera PVH with Kata to compare performance when such extensions are available.
-We thus run all systems on an OVH virtual machine with virtualization extensions, and run Docker and gVisor benchmarks both on bare metal and on the Edera hypervisor to separate out the performance impact of the Edera hypervisor from that of running benchmarks in Edera zones.
+We compare the performance of Edera to existing systems for running containers.
+Docker using runc acts as a baseline metric for the performance of OS virtualization. gVisor, Kata Containers (Kata), and Firecracker allow comparison with other systems with strong isolation.
+We run gVisor with the default configuration, which uses seccomp-based systrap platform.
+We run Kata Containers using the KVM hypervisor with the Dragonball VMM.
+We choose Dragonball as it is optimized for container workloads \cite{kata-hypervisors}.
+See Appendix~\ref{appendix:kata} for some performance numbers that verify this.
+We run Firecracker on the KVM hypervisor with the firecracker-containerd container runtime.
+We especially compare Edera in PV mode to Docker and gVisor, as none of these systems require virtualization extensions, while comparing Edera PVH with Kata and Firecracker to compare performance when such extensions are available.
+We run all experiments on a bare metal OVH machine with virtualization extensions.
+The machine has 16 GB of memory and an Intel Xeon CPU with 8 cores at 3.20GHz.
+There were 3 boot configurations we used to run these benchmarks: kvm, edera-pv, and edera-pvh.
+We ran benchmarks on all systems where they would run.
+Docker and gVisor run in userspace and are not hypervisor or operating system dependant, so these benchmarks ran in all three boot configurations.
+Edera, Firecracker, and Kata depend on the hypervisor, so were only run on the appropriate systems.

-To assess performance, we evaluate both startup and runtime.
+We evaluate both startup and runtime performance.
 Within runtime performance, we look at the CPU and memory usage, as well as the speed of various system calls.
-To estimate real-world performance, we also evaluate the runtime of each system for some example workloads.
-We run all tests 5 times and present the average of these runs, with the standard error shown in all graphs.
+To estimate real-world performance, we also evaluate the overall runtime for some example workloads.
+All benchmarks are run on OCI container images (generally the latest Alpine image), with a fresh container created for each run to model the performance in a real-world cloud application.
+Benchmarks are run with access to 4 vCPUs and 4096 MB of memory, except for the kcbench and pgbench which required more resources to run successfully on all systems.
+We run benchmarks 5 times and present the average of these runs, with the standard error shown in all graphs.

+\textbf{Startup time.} We first examine the container startup time, including the full time from VM init to starting the container, shown in \cref{tab:startup}.
+Container images were cached, so this does not include downlaod time.
+Edera takes 1.1 seconds to startup in PV mode, compared to 2.5 seconds in PVH mode.
+This is a slower startup time than Docker and gVisor on Linux, which start up in 0.57 and 0.68 seconds respectively, but PV is faster than Kata Containers and Firecracker, which start up in 1.9 and 2.4 seconds respectively.
+Note that this is slower than the Firecracker startup time reported in~\cite{firecracker} due to our reporting the complete container startup time rather than just the VM boot time.